 Translation: Don’t try to pass a car that is stopping to allow people to cross.

 We have seen pedestrian injury cases like this; it’s called a multiple-threat crash.
-And the collision is usually pretty bad, as the passing driver is accelerating the vehicle speed.
+And the collision is often violent, as the passing driver is accelerating the vehicle speed.

 (5)(a) If a person is found to have committed an infraction under this section within a school, playground, or crosswalk speed zone created under RCW 46.61.440, the person must be assessed a monetary penalty equal to twice the penalty assessed under RCW 46.63.110.
 The penalty may not be waived, reduced, or suspended.